 8. Bond Obligation

-Surety bonds have different requirements based on the industry, state, or even the obligee.
-Probate, title, and lost instrument bonds require a guarantee.
-However, other surety bonds, such as construction or contractor bonds, may require the license type or classification to be listed on the bond form.
+For example, probate, title and lost instrument bonds require a financial guarantee.
+Other bond types, such as contractor bonds, may require a license type or classification to be listed.

 10. Sign and Seal Date